The main sings of a stroke can be summed up in the B.E. F.A.S.T. acronym:

 - A study published in the journal Stroke found that drinking one cup of coffee per day can decrease stroke risk by up to 20%.

-- A study showed that people who eat a "Mediterranean" diet rich in nuts or extra virgin olive oil had 30% fewer heart attacks, strokes, or deaths from cardiovascular disease.
+- Studies have showed that people who eat a "Mediterranean" diet rich in nuts or extra virgin olive oil had 30% fewer heart attacks, strokes, or deaths from cardiovascular disease.

 - Drinking can make you less likely to have a stroke.
 Studies have shown that if you have one drink of wine per day, your risk may be lower.
 But once you start drinking more than two drinks per day, your risk goes up very sharply.